genialis/resolwe/docs/proc.rst

 string of lowercase letters, numbers, - and :.
 The colon is used to split categories into sub-categories (`e.g.,` ``analyses:alignment``).

-We have predefined three top categories: upload, import and analyses.
-Processes without this top category will not be displayed in the GenBoard interface, but will be available on the platform.

 .. _entity:

 Entity
 ------

 With defining the ``entity`` field in the process, new data objects will be automatically attached to a new or existing Entity, depending on it's parents and the definition of the field.

 ``entity`` field has 3 subfields: